thumbnail

 1940s Decade Quiz

-Do you have what it takes to answer these questions about the 1940s?
+Do you have what it takes to guess these facts about the 1940s?

 Quiz by Quizmaster